Switching to F-Pulse

 1.Install F-Pulse (`docker compose up -d`)

-6.Run both in parallel during transition, then cut over
+6.Run side-by-side until parity, then cut over

 What doesn't change: Your infrastructure doesn't change.
 F-Pulse reads from the same sources and writes to the same destinations.
 Migrate the orchestration, not the data.

-Move from Dagster
+Coming from Dagster

 to F-Pulse visual pipeline control